 Simran’s bright red sari blew through the wind as she walked along the Mumbai shoreline, asking locals and tourists for rupees in exchange for a blessing.
 Many looked at her, almost alien-like, with a mix of fear, disdain, and fascination.
 Simran is part of India’s hijra community, which includes transgender and intersex people.
-It is believed by many Indians that hijras have the capacity to bless or curse, and hijras profit from this grey zone.
-They make a living by crashing weddings and birth ceremonies, begging, and sometimes through prostitution.
+It is believed by many Indians that hijras have the capacity to bless or curse, and hijras exist in this grey zone -- making a living by crashing weddings and birth ceremonies, begging, and sometimes through prostitution.

 Indian culture has long recognized the fluidity of gender, with a number of demigods in Hindu scripture described as being a third gender.
 Yet, homesexuality remains taboo and hijras are often forced to live underground, being ostracized by their family and friends.
 Because of this, India’s hijra community maintains a hierarchical, somewhat secretive subculture.

 As a photographer focused on gender issues and underrepresented voices, I have held a long curiosity and fascination of hijras.
 When I moved to the city of Mumbai in September 2017, I began making portraits and spending time with a community near my home.
 They lived behind the train station in a settlement as a family; packed in small, immaculately organized rooms, one stacked on top of another.
 I would drop in often, drink tea, and just observe.
 They opened up a beautiful, unique, and fascinating world to me.
 These images are for them.